mcollins-axway/axway-open-docs/content/en/docs/apim_relnotes/20201130_apimgr_relnotes.md

 * Support import and export of YAML configuration fragments
 * Allow user-controlled file names for YAML entities
 * Improved layout in YAML entity files
-* Enhanced support for managing more configuration content in externalized files, [Manage externalized files](/docs/apim_yamles/yamles_externalized_files)
+* Enhanced support for managing more configuration content in externalized files, see [Manage externalized files](/docs/apim_yamles/yamles_externalized_files)

 See [September release notes](/docs/apim_relnotes/20200930_apimgr_relnotes/technical-preview-capability:-yaml-configuration-store) for an overview, and [YAML configuration docs](/docs/apim_yamles/) for more detailed information.